jrroman/EvergreenWiki/Using-the-command-line-tool.md

 evergreen patch -v enterprise-suse11-64 -v solaris-64-bit -t compile -t unittest -t jsCore
 ```

-And _every_ task or variant can be specified by using the "all" keywork:
+And _every_ task or variant can be specified by using the "all" keyword:
 ```bash
 evergreen patch -v all -t all
 ```